WebAssembly/esm-integration/proposals/esm-integration/EXAMPLES.md

 1. wasm module is parsed
 1. JS module is parsed
 1. JS module is instantiated.
 1. wasm module has a lexical environment created for its exports.
-All exports are initially in TDZ.
+All direct exports are initially in TDZ, indirect exports are available as they resolve.
-1. JS module is evaluated. wasm exports lead to a ReferenceError if used.
+1. JS module is evaluated. wasm exports in TDZ lead to a ReferenceError if used.
 1. wasm module is instantiated and evaluated; wasm-exported bindings are updated to their appropriate JS API-exposed values.

 #### Examples